kantoniko/ladino-diksionaryo-code/README.md

 ## Language considerations

-* Verbs in Ladino have a lot of conjugations. (are there are many as in modern Spanish?)
+* Verbs in Ladino have a lot of conjugations. (are there as many as in modern Spanish?)

 * Several forms of the same verb translate to the same form in English: yo komo     I eat